CyberGitLabs/security-writeups/Hack The Box Machines/Data.md

 ![diagram](../images/Data/Data_users.png)

 We can save the hashes and try to crack them to get the passwords.
-Examining them with hashid we find that the format cannot be recognized, searching online i found a tool that can transform the grafana hashes in a format recognized by hashcat.
+Examining them with hashid we find that the format cannot be recognized, searching online I found a tool that can transform the grafana hashes in a format recognized by hashcat.

 ![diagram](../images/Data/Data_hashes.png)